soilwise-he/Soilwise-userstory-epics/README.md

-# Soilwise userstories
+# Soilwise Userstory Epics

 The Soilwise project aims to develop an open access knowledge and data repository to safeguard soils.
 This repo is a placeholder to steer the functional requirements of the system, using a user story approach.

-Userstory epics, listed as [issues](https://github.com/soilwise-he/Soilwise-userstory-epics/issues), are clustered in 5 cases and a `prototype` category:
+A selected subset of the collected [Userstory epics](https://soilwise-documentation.pages.dev/glossary/#ab15a8b55a5cbf769b61345627297d28) are listed in ths repository as [issues](https://github.com/soilwise-he/Soilwise-userstory-epics/issues).
+They  are clustered in 5 cases and a `prototype` category:

 - `prototype`; lists initial functionalities of the hub, derived from Grant Agreement and stakeholder conversations
 - UC1 `Land managers`; Soil health performance indicators for Land Managers